steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 │   ├── game.js         # Core game mechanics
 │   ├── controls.js     # Input handling
 │   ├── rendering.js    # 3D scene rendering
-│   └── instruments.js  # Cockpit instrument displays
+│   ├── hardware-controls.js    # to interpret the data coming from the microbit to send to the sub controls │   └── instruments.js  # Cockpit instrument displays
 ├── artwork/            # Images, CSS, and other assets to customize the game **Edit only these files** ├── assets/             # Images, CSS, and other assets to customize the game **Do not edit only these files**